afortuny/SustainableFashionAI/Intro.md

 2) AI can provide insights of the [values that drive sustainability clothing choices that is both real and perceived](https://www.sciencedirect.com/science/article/pii/S0959652622038938#tbl5)
 3) AI can test empirically [theoretically appealing policies to enable sustainable clothing via durability standards or others](https://www.sciencedirect.com/science/article/pii/S0921800922000209)
 4) BlockChain technology and AI can be used to [scale life cycle management assestments for each product](https://www.sciencedirect.com/science/article/abs/pii/S0959652622006813)
+5) AI can be used the detect and track [green washing](https://www.rte.ie/lifestyle/living/2021/1116/1260326-science-to-the-rescue-ai-to-fight-greenwashing/)

 # Would AI in fashion face the Jevon's paradox?